What is my routing number at Legence Bank?

 What capabilities do I have with my accounts once I have logged into the Legence Bank App?

-You will have the ability to view your current balances, view your recent transactions on your accounts, view images of checks that have cleared, transfer funds between Legence Bank accounts, and utilize our great Bill Payment platform, should you choose to do so.
+You will have the ability to view your current balances, view your recent transactions on your accounts, view images of checks that have cleared, manage your Legence Bank cards, access our personalized Money Manager and utilize our great Move Money platform, should you choose to do so.
 You may also contact us directly from the App, locate a local branch, view Legence Bank's Facebook page, and more.

 I would like more information about Legence Bank's Apps.
 How do I learn more?